Emil Wikström

-Emil Wikström (13 April 1864 in Turku – 26 September 1942 Helsinki) was a Finnish sculptor.
+Emil Wikström (13 April 1864 in Turku – 26 September 1942 in Helsinki) was a Finnish sculptor.
 Among his best known works are the Lyhdynkantajat ("Lantern Carriers") sculptures on the front of the Helsinki Central railway station and the monuments to Elias Lönnrot and Johan Vilhelm Snellman.

 Career

 His parents were construction foreman Johan Erik Wikström and Gustava Samuelintytär Linnamäki.
 Emil Wikström studied art in Finnish Art Association's drawing school in Turku and Helsinki, in the Academy of Fine Arts in Vienna and also in Académie Julian in Paris.
 Wikström as well as other artists took inspiration for their art from their own country's cultural mythology.
 Finnish artists studied and worked in Paris.
-Some decided to retreat to the peace of forest, as Wikström wrote in a letter to Axel Gallén in 1898.
-Wikström was the first to carry out his plan and he found ideal place for himself in Sääksmäki by Vanajavesi.
+Some decided to retreat to the peace of the forest, as Wikström wrote in a letter to Axel Gallén in 1898.
+Wikström was the first to carry out his plan and found ideal place for himself in Sääksmäki by Vanajavesi.